How to use billing descriptors to reduce chargebacks

-For ecommerce merchants, the descriptor they use to identify the charge is of paramount importance because a consumer can’t always connect a product he received in the mail with the line item on his credit card statement.
+For ecommerce merchants, the descriptor they use to identify the charge is of paramount importance because a consumer can’t always connect a product they received in the mail with the line item on their credit card statement.
 This confusion can lead to the initiation of a chargeback.
 In many cases, the consumer indeed made the purchase, but sincerely does not recognize the charge on the bill.
 Therefore, a carefully chosen billing descriptor could be a simple solution to help reduce these chargebacks.

 What is a billing descriptor?